optozorax/unasanu/content/en/index.md

 Hence, it's unlikely that the universe of 'The Lord of the Rings' exists in the exact precision as described in the books or depicted in the movies, with all conceivable or inconceivable demands on it.
 However, there are surely universes close to it that have fewer restrictions, and the more compromises we make, the more natural the result will seem, and the larger the range of such universes will be.
 Perhaps even a more natural universe might turn out to be much more interesting than the universe of 'The Lord of the Rings' so the loss won't be substantial.

-On the other hand, nothing prevents us from constructing a universe for a time-traveler.
+On the other hand, nothing prevents us from constructing a universe for a Isekai character.
 We can take an existing medieval world with people and then insert a person from the future after their death, simulate this universe further and see what happens.
-So in this regard, time-traveler universes are not impossible.
+So in this regard, Isekai universes are not impossible.
 Although again, an exact parallel from your favorite anime probably doesn't exist.

 {{ admonition_start(color="red", title="⚠️ Note") }}
 In this chapter, I implicitly assumed that our universe can be simulated on a computer, and that it obeys unasanu.
 However, this is a separate, significant question we will discuss later.
 For now, I will implicitly assume this for the sake of simplicity.
 You can always extrapolate these examples to other universes which obey unasunu.